Lakshika Kaushik

 2. At what age are mood swings most common in teenagers?

-Mood swings are most commonly seen between the ages of 13 to 19.
+Mood swings are most commonly seen between the ages of 13 and 19.
 This stage involves rapid physical, emotional, and social changes, which can make emotions feel more intense and unpredictable.

 3. What are the common causes of mood swings in teens?